shuaibird/gulp-frontend-workflow/README.md

 1. `gulp default` includes:
   - `gulp coffee` loads [gulp-coffee]() to process the .coffee into vanilla .js (inside the  sub-dir scripts of the components
   - `gulp concat` loads [gulp-concat]() to concat all of the components scripts into one script inside the `./builds/development` dir, keep in mind this task also includes the [gulp-browserify]() to auto load common libraries and frameworks (feel free to delete this feature as long as it's not necessary)
-  - `gulp compass` loads [gulp-compass]() to process all the .scss  and concat them together into one vanilla .css inside the `./builds/development/css` dir
+  - `gulp compass` loads [gulp-compass]() to process all the .scss, concat them together into one vanilla .css and add sourcemap inside the `./builds/development/css` dir
+  - `gulp autoprefixer` loads [gulp-autoprefixer]() to automatically deal with the vendor prefix for the css files
   - `gulp server`, `gulp liveReload` and `gulp watch`
 <hr>
 2. `gulp minify` includes: